SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ## Integration of Athens in Spec

 status: Did a first pass on the material of renaud
+status: spellchecked

 This chapter has been originally written by renaud villemeur.
 We thank him for this contribution.
-It shows how you can integrate vector graphic drawing within Spec component.
+It shows how you can integrate vector graphic drawing within Spec components.

 ### Introduction

 There are two different computer graphics: vector and raster graphics.
-Raster graphics represents images as a collection of pixels.
+Raster graphics represent images as a collection of pixels.
 Vector graphics is the use of geometric primitives such as points, lines, curves, or polygons to represent images.
 These primitives are created using mathematical equations.